 Eventually, through the Immigration hall, we ordered an Uber.
 What turned up was very American and giant GMC Sierra Pickup Truck.
 Plenty of room for the bags and we headed off to our first hotel…

-We headed up are really liked what we found.
+We headed up and really liked what we found.
 These are beautiful rooms.
 A huge King Bed, with stunning two-level design and luxury fixtures and fittings.
-This is what Vegas is all bout and we really were massive fans of the space.
+This is what Vegas is all about and we really were massive fans of the space.
 The view was so-so.
-The Venetian towers are not really oriented hat well to provide great views so while we got a Strip View and a nice high-floor, there are still better out there.
-WE looked north, up the strip ut there is only really the Pallazo, Wynn, Treasure Island, and the New Resorts World left to see that are higher up the strip.
+The Venetian towers are not really oriented that well to provide great views so while we got a Strip View and a nice high-floor, there are still better out there.
+We looked north, up the strip ut there is only really the Pallazo, Wynn, Treasure Island, and the New Resorts World left to see that are higher up the strip.
 Still, it was a pretty pleasant scene to gaze out on in the evening.

 Forum Shops and Cheesecake Factory